zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 ## How sparse ANN works

-Sparse ANN operates through a sophisticated two-stage process that optimizes both indexing and querying of neural sparse vectors:
+Sparse ANN operates through a series of sophisticated techniques that optimizes both indexing and querying of neural sparse vectors:

-### Indexing stage
+### Indexing

 During the indexing phase, sparse ANN implements several key optimizations: